Title: Two Families

 - So thick is the crowd and so desperate for Jesus are they that he orders a boat to be nearby lest he ‘crushed’ (9)

-- Judas is identified as the betrayer in (19), I’m guessing this means the readers this book was intended for know what that means.
+- Judas is identified as the betrayer in (19).
 Judas will join this conspiracy and play a major part in the death of Christ.
+This, I believe, is the first reference to his death.

 - His family claims he is out of his mind (21)